rajatt12/MyntraExpress_Clone/README.md

-# Interactive FRront-End for Myntra Express-Clone
+# Interactive Front-End for Myntra Express-Clone
 _A responsive fashion-eCommerce homepage built with pure HTML & CSS._

 ## Table of Contents